rgeo/rgeo/doc/Examples.md

 ## MultiLineStrings

 A MultiLineString is a collection of LineString objects.
-A MultiLineString is simple if and only if all of its elements are simple and the only intersections betwen any two elements occur at Points that are on the boundaries (`start_point` or `end_point`) of both elements.
+A MultiLineString is simple if and only if all of its elements are simple and the only intersections between any two elements occur at Points that are on the boundaries (`start_point` or `end_point`) of both elements.

 A MultiLineString is closed if all of its elements are closed.